Cap-and-Invest (Washington state): Climate justice provisions

-The Climate Commitment Act requires that a minimum of 35%, with a stated goal of 40%, of auction proceeds be used for climate justice, meaning projects that benefit overburdened communities, defined as:“a geographic area where vulnerable populations face combined, multiple environmental harms and health impacts or risks due to exposure to environmental pollutants or contaminants through multiple pathways, which may result in significant disparate adverse health outcomes or effects.”Of those climate justice projects, at least 10% of investments must go towards projects formally supported by an Indian tribe.
+The Climate Commitment Act requires that a minimum of 35%, with a stated goal of 40%, of auction proceeds be used for climate justice, meaning projects that benefit overburdened communities, defined as:“a geographic area where vulnerable populations face combined, multiple environmental harms and health impacts or risks due to exposure to environmental pollutants or contaminants through multiple pathways, which may result in significant disparate adverse health outcomes or effects.”Additionally, at least 10% of investments must go towards projects formally supported by an Indian tribe.

 For air pollution mitigation projects, Department of Ecology identified 16 areas which were both overburdened and highly impacted by air pollution.
 The results of this study were used as eligibility criteria for $10 million offered in Air quality in overburdened communities grants.

+In the first full biennium where CCA funds were distributed, Ecology far surpassed the minimum of 35% spending benefiting overburdened communities with 57% of revenue spent on OBCs.
+However, the amount of spending on projects supported by a Tribal resolution fell short of the required 10%, reaching only 4%.